Mavitean11/papb-test-frontend-lib/README.md

 * To generate and display good documentation in GitHub Pages and/or with [now](https://github.com/zeit/now-cli)
 * To use [greenkeeper](https://github.com/greenkeeperio/greenkeeper) and perhaps other good GitHub bots
 * To enforce proper linting (using [ESLint](https://github.com/eslint/eslint))
+* Use TypeScript or at least the so-called "TypeScript typings"

 This is a work in progress.